-Research shows hobbies reduce stress, encouraging a more balanced state of mind, body, and emotions.
+Research shows hobbies reduce stress and anxiety.
+Many hobbies are relaxing, encouraging a more balanced state of mind, body, and emotions.

-Hobbies also help encourage greater creativity and bring passion back into your life.
-So although hobbies reduce stress, why are they so undervalued?
+Hobbies can also encourage greater creativity, bring passion back into your life.
+So although hobbies reduce stress and anxiety, why are they so undervalued?

 Think back to your childhood what did you naturally love to do?

-Perhaps you loved designing your next creation; making a den, dolls dress. painting or drawing a beautiful picture?
+Or maybe you loved designing your next creation; making a den, dolls dress, painting or drawing a beautiful picture?

 Today List 5 Things You Loved To Do As A Child.

-As a Stress Therapist for over 18 years, I regularly explain the importance of hobbies to help clients relax and let go of their anxiety and stress.
-Relaxing hobbies encourage the mind, body and emotions off the stress response into the relaxed state.
-In Life and Business hobbies get the creative spark going, as we move away from the logical and ferocious stress state into the more creative free and peaceful state.
+As a Stress Therapist, I encourage clients to take up old or new hobbies that reduce stress.
+Especially therapeutic hobbies that help clients relax, let go of their anxiety and stress.
+Relaxing hobbies encourage the mind, body, and emotions off the stress response into the relaxation response.
+In Life and Business hobbies can help get your creative spark going.
+Hobbies help us move away from the logical and ferocious stress state into a more creative free and peaceful state.

 So no matter if you loved to read, write, cook, bake, play music, make music, sing, dance, run around, be in nature, no matter if your housebound or bed bound, try a new or old hobby, the most simple pleasures can become your greatest and healthiest passions.